riahcul/riahcul.github.io/projects.md

 ### Protein Design and Modeling
 #### Rosetta Commons REU - National Science Foundation | Institute of Protein Design, University of Washington
 _May 2024 - Present_  <br />
 Incoming intern, excited to learn **PyRosetta**, a software created by Johns Hopkins University researchers.
-I am planning on being exposed to a protein design and deep learning project, furthering my computational biology skills. <br><br>
+I am planning on being part of a protein design and deep learning project, broadening my computational biology skills. <br><br>

 ### Pan-Organ Cancer Cell Type Analysis
 #### Duke University Biomedical Engineering | [Hickey Lab](https://sites.google.com/view/john-w-hickey/home)
 _February 2024 - Present_  <br />
 Creating data visualizations using **R** and computational approaches to further the field of spatial-omics.
-Building an atlas that aims to analyze tumor progression and the spatial distance of interacting cells.
-Differentiating diseased cells and healthy cells within various tissues.
-Synthesizing research in the field of immunoengineering for applications in bioinformatics. <br><br>
+I am building an atlas that aims to analyze tumor progression and interacting cell types in various organs.
+I am also synthesizing research in the field of immunoengineering for applications in bioinformatics. <br><br>

 ### Exploring the Relationship Between Breast Cancer, Ethnicity, and Other Health Constituents to Analyze Accuracy of Predictive Modeling
 #### Everything Data (CS216) Project, Spring 2024